albertauyeung/100-cities-for-kids/content/europe/008-reykjavik.md

 ## Where in the World is Reykjavik? 🌍

-Reykjavik is located in the northwestern part of Iceland, sitting on the shores of Faxaflói bay 🌊.
+Reykjavik is located in the southwestern part of Iceland, sitting on the shores of Faxaflói bay 🌊.
 Did you know it's the northernmost capital city in the world? 🧭❄️ That means it's farther north than any other country's main city 🗺️.
 The city covers about 200 square kilometers of land, which is plenty of space for its residents 🏡.

 ## How Many People Live There? 👪